Learn something new every day

 A blood count is a term used to describe the various types of cells present in a person's or animal's blood.
 Having this information can help a medical doctor determine what may be wrong with a patient, or at least rule out some possibilities.
 The main test used to do this is often called a complete blood count because it allows doctors the opportunity to look at the count of white blood cells, red blood cells, platelets, and other key factors.

-In most cases, the blood count of an individual is compared to a baseline standard, typically a range, of what is considered normal.
+In most cases, an individual's results are compared to baseline standards, typically a range, of what is considered normal.
 In some cases, the patient's previous tests may be compared with the current test to determine what changes have taken place, which may also help detail any progression of a disease.
 These counts may fall slightly outside the normal range and not be much cause for concern, but may prompt a doctor to order more tests or begin a certain treatment procedure.

 The red blood cells are also a concern in a blood count.
 A low red blood cell count means areas of the body may not be receiving enough oxygen, a condition known as anemia.
 In such cases, the doctor's main objective is to find the underlying cause, which could be something simple like an iron deficiency, or something more serious like leukemia.